finnthedawg/qkshell/README.md

 6 ls -l -a
 ```

-* `![number]` Recalls the command from history and executes it.
+* `![number]` Execute the nth command from our history file.

 * `export [PATH]=[/directory1:/directory2]` - Export the path variables to qkshell. e.g `export JAVA_PATH=/home/test/java/bin`.

-Without specifying arguments, export will return a list of currently exported variables.
+* `export` Without specifying arguments, export will return a list of currently exported variables.

-* `[External-command]` checks the external command within path variables, returns the location found:
+* `[External-command]` executes an external command by searching for the file within export variables.

 ```
 ls is an external command (/usr/bin/ls) command arguments: